 When it came to their fifth album header, it seemed the only option was to go big, teaming up with hit songwriter Cathy Dennis (Britney Spears, Kylie Minogue) on About You Now; a slick piece of electro-rock-pop that presented the group in a new light.
 Fitting, given that they were in the early stages of their third lineup change after the recent appointment of Amelle Berrabah to replace Mutya Buena.

-The track was an instant hit, charging to Number 1 on the Official Singles Chart on its second week when it was made available to download, selling 34,000.
+The track was a huge hit, charging to Number 1 on the Official Singles Chart on its second week when it was made available to download, selling 34,000 copies.
 It had debuted at 35 the previous week on physical sales alone, common practice at the time for single releases during the handover in formats.

 About You Now spent four weeks at the summit, something no other girl group has managed to achieve since, though Little Mix have come close on two occasions: Black Magic and Shout Out To My Ex have both managed three weeks at the top spot.

-Elsewhere in the Top 40 Shayne Ward landed the week's highest new entry with double (bop) A-side No U Hang Up/If That's OK With You, Ida Corr and Fedde Le Grand's electro-house banger Let Me Think About It zoomed to Number 5 from 64 the previous week, and Mark Ronson and Amy Winehouse's cover of Valerie was in the middle of its chart ascent, up from 41 to 12 (it would eventually peak at 2).
+Elsewhere in the Top 40 this week in 2007, Shayne Ward landed the week's highest new entry with double (bop) A-side No U Hang Up/If That's OK With You, Ida Corr and Fedde Le Grand's electro-house banger Let Me Think About It zoomed to Number 5, and Mark Ronson and Amy Winehouse's cover of Valerie was in the middle of its chart ascent, up from 41 to 12 (it would eventually peak at 2).

 Listen to the UK Top 40 from this week in 2007 below: